MoeCondones/C-Sharp-Coding-Projects/README.md

 - CoreApp: Just a very basic ASP.NET Core application so i can get familiar with it
 - CodeFirstApp: A code-first approach application that creates a database where student data is stored
 - casino games: A Casino games folder with a working BlackJack Game where the information of the player is logged into a text file and there is an exception created for different scenarios within the game. please try it ill be adding more games to it in the future
-- CarInsurance: A car insurance app where a person inputs information about themselves to insure their car. the data is stored using Entity Framework. and there is an admin page where you can see the data the insurees input
+- CarInsurance: This project is a MVC web application that mimics a car insurance website. it takes user input on policy information and calculates a quote based on businass logic. there is also an admin page that allows staff to view all of the quotes that have been issued